G7DAO/protocol/README.md

 ## Repository Structure

 - **frontend**: This directory contains the codebase for the user interface of the Game 7 Protocol.
 Built with modern web technologies, it offers a seamless and intuitive user experience.

 - **backend**: This directory houses the server-side logic, including APIs, database management, and other essential backend services.
 It ensures robust and secure data handling for the protocol.

 - **web3**: This directory includes all the web3 components, such as smart contracts, that power the Game 7 Protocol.
 These contracts are written in Solidity and are responsible for the decentralized logic of the game, ensuring transparency and security.

-- **cmd**: This directory contains the command-line interface (CLI) for the Game 7 Protocol.
+- **cmd**: This directory contains the command-line interfaces (CLI) for the Game 7 Protocol.
 It provides a convenient way to interact with the protocol from the command line.
+The directory also contains some other command-line utilities used in the development of the protocol.